Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 Vanilla JavaScript only gives us rudimentary, imperative APIs to achieve that.
 The complexity of an interactive website rapidly grows beyond what is reasonably maintainable without the use of third-party libraries and frameworks.
-They can provide structured ways to declaratively define our views, manage state and leave the synching itself to the frameworks.
+They can provide structured ways to declaratively define our views, manage state, and we can leave the synching itself to the frameworks.
 Each new framework proposed a new or slightly different way to make our UI reactive, while still providing good developer ergonomics (or "developer experience", DX).
 Angular uses a conservative change detection algorithm, while React introduced a virtual DOM for better performance.
 Svelte went yet another way and used a compiler to analyse dependencies at build time.

-All these approaches have their own advantages and drawbacks.
+All these approaches have their advantages and drawbacks.
 In any case, learning a new framework meant learning completely new concepts.
 In-depth Angular knowledge is only vaguely transferrable to writing React applications.